nthery/localgit/README.md

     $ ls
     f1 f2 f3

-The master branch is used internally by `localgit` and should never be used by end-users so `lg init` creates a topic branch named `dev`:
+The main branch is used internally by `localgit` and should never be used by end-users so `lg init` creates a topic branch named `dev`:

     $ git branch
-      master
+      main
     * dev

 Before modifying a file, import it in `localgit`.